rgriff23/rgriff23.github.io/projects/btw.md

 ## Parsing existing BayesTraits output

-In case you have some BayesTraits output that you want to read into R without actually running BayesTraits from R, I have provided several parsing functions that can be used for this purpose.
-Previously the code for these functions was embedded inside the functions for running BayesTraits, so you couldn't use them independently.
+In case you have some BayesTraits output that you want to read into R without actually running `bayestraits`, I have provided several parsing functions that can be used for this purpose.
+Previously the code for these functions was embedded inside the functions for running BayesTraits so you couldn't use them independently.
 There are four parsing functions:

 1. `parse_log` - parses a BayesTraits log file
 2. `parse_schedule` - parses a BayesTraits schedule file
 3. `parse_stones` - parses a BayesTraits stones file
 4. `parse_ancstates` - parses a BayesTraits AncStates file

-Each function simply takes a file path as input, and then produces output identical to the output produced by `bayestraits`, except for a single output file rather than all of the output files from an analysis.
+Each function takes a file path as input and produces output identical to the output produced by `bayestraits`, except for a single output file rather than all of the output files from an analysis.
 There are no special functions for importing the tree files because you can just use `read.nexus` from the `ape` package.

 ## Other `btw` functions

 There are a few more functions included in `btw`.
 An important one is `killbt`, which simply kills all BayesTraits processes running on your system.
 If you accidentally start a long BayesTraits processes and realize that you made a mistake, you have to kill that process otherwise it will keep running in the background and can really bog down your system.
 You can execute this function by hitting ESC or Ctrl-z to escape the function within R and typing `killbt()` in the R console.
+Sometimes you can't escape the function without restarting your R session.
+That's fine, but keep in mind that the process can keep running after R shuts down, so the first thing you will want to do when you restart R is run `killbt()`.

 Another couple of handy shortcuts are `lrtest` and `bftest`, which perform likelihood ratio and Bayes Factor tests respectively.
 Each function takes a pair of model results as arguments, e.g., `lrtest(model_results_1, model_results_2)`.
 It isn't difficult to extract the relevant quantities from the model results and perform the tests on your own, but these functions can save you some typing.